proctorinc/Automated-Bug-Fix/README.md

 - White text with white colon informs user to input information

+## Files
+### bug-fix-auto
+- Main bug fix program.
+Run to fix a bug on a repository

+### setup
+- Setup file.
+Run this program to make the program executable and runnable

+### auto-jql
+- Temp file to open jql query in jira.
+Part of the main bug-fix-auto program.
+Can be used if you need to access the list of CHLC's separately

 ## Setup and usage help:
 1. Save this file in /usr/local/bin so it can be called anywhere: